pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 04 - configure Management Console on Win.md

 In case of additional optimization, the configuration of the IIDR can be done the way that all data will be sent to the same topic, but in that case the solution which reads and parses the data should decide on it's own from which source the data is comming from and split the threads accordingly.

-The topic content can be read by
+The topic content can be read by:
 ```
 ./kafka-console-consumer.sh --bootstrap-server localhost:9092 --from-beginning --topic kafkatarget.subscrip.sourcedb.db2inst1.demo1 --property schema.registry.url http://localhost:8081
 ```